Han Sun-hwa: 2010s

+In June 2019, Han was appointed as the promotional ambassador for the 2nd World Drone Fishing Competition, hosted by Segye Ilbo, and attended the appointment ceremony at Seorae Island in Banpo Hangang Park, Seoul.

 2020–present

 In 2022, Han appeared in endorsements for several brands.
 In January, she became a brand model for Soomgo, a South Korean local services marketplace, and in March, for I'm Real, a color mask brand.
 In June, she was appointed as the brand ambassador for Compagna, a women's clothing brand.
 In February 2025, the brand confirmed the continuation of their partnership with Han for the third consecutive year.

 In February 2023, Han was named the brand muse for Public Beacon, a South Korean fashion eyewear brand.
 In May 2023, she featured as the brand model for Kooksoondang makgeolli.
 As part of the Kooksoondang campaign, a YouTube commercial titled "Han Sun-hwa's Happiness in a Liquor Commercial" was released, which accumulated 6.4 million views as of April 2024.

 In September 2025, Han appeared in the first episode of the promotional web drama series His Imagination Doesn't Become Reality for SK Telecom, South Korea's largest wireless carrier and a subsidiary of the SK Group, to advertise its T Membership benefits.
-The series, released on the company's YouTube channel, featured her alongside actor Park Byung-eun.
-In November 2025, she featured as a brand model in a social media commercial for CJ CheilJedangs Beksul 10-Min Cook line of Korean meal sauces.
+The series was released on the company's YouTube channel.
+In November 2025, she starred as a brand model in a social media commercial for CJ CheilJedangs Beksul 10-Min Cook line of Korean meal sauces.
+The digital campaign quickly gained traction, surpassing 10 million views within its first week of release.